 George T. Dorsch Awards

-Income from his generous bequest funds two annual awards:
+Income from this bequest funds two annual awards:

 - The George T. Dorsch Endowed Scholarship supports a student who has performed exceptionally in History of Art Department courses.

 Students applying for the George T. Dorsch Endowed Scholarship must have earned the grade of "A" in at least four History of Art courses taken at FIT.
-Students may apply within two calendar years after completion of a History of Art course at FIT.
-Applicants may apply more than once; successful applicants may not reapply.
+(Grades of “A-” are not accepted.)
+Students must be currently matriculated at FIT.
+Applicants may apply more than once.
+Successful applicants may not reapply.

-- written proposal of no more than 500 words explaining the intended use of the scholarship (we recommend that the proposal explain activities that will advance the candidate’s academic and/or professional development, such as graduate studies, travel, internships, non-profit or volunteer work, etc.)
+- Proposal essay of no more than 500 words explaining the intended use of scholarship funds.
+The proposal should explain in detail the activities that will advance the candidate’s academic and/or professional development, such as graduate study, travel, internships, non-profit or volunteer work, a research or creative project, etc.)

 Finalists are selected from the applicants and will have 10-minute interviews with department representatives.
 Portfolios, if applicable, may be presented at the interview.